OMPSHUNYAYA/Shunyaya-Symbolic-Mathematics-Master-Docs/README.md

 All projects below share one core principle:
 express reality as a symbolic, auditable, bounded signal — stable across vendors, borders, and time.

+**Update (Nov 2025).** With SSMDE, semantics travel as *policy manifests* — not as brittle, global dictionaries.
+This unlocks Personal AI (edge emitters that keep `m` byte-for-byte, add a tiny lane, and stamp each claim) and Universal AI (cloud readers that route/audit by bands).
+It’s a clean path to empowering every human with a verifiable, portable AI—without rewiring existing models.
+Full playbooks land in the upcoming SSM-AI update.

+---

+## 🔹 Current Active Repositories (Public)

 ---

 ## 🔹 Current Active Repositories (Public)